BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 - **Telepathy:** You can communicate telepathically with any creature you can see within 30 feet.
 - **Psychic Shielding:** You have advantage on saving throws against effects that would read or control your mind.
-- **Ascendant Trait – Mind Flare (Intelligence 20+):** Once per long rest, you can unleash a psychic pulse in a 15-foot radius.
+- **Ascendant Trait – Mind Flare (Intelligence 20+):** As as action, you can unleash a psychic pulse in a 15-foot radius.
 All creatures of your choice must make an Intelligence saving throw (DC = 8 + your proficiency bonus + Intelligence modifier) or take 2d8 psychic damage and be stunned until the start of your next turn.
+You can do this a number of times per long rest equal to your proficiency bonus.

 ---